ophal/core/README.txt

 == I. What is Ophal? ==

-Ophal is a highly scalable web platform, easy to maintain and extend.
-It is not married with a particular technology, just the essence will be kept on any major change needed to achieve its mission.
+Ophal is a highly scalable web platform, easy to maintain, learn, extend and open to improvements.

 The reason for its name is a secret.

 == II.
 Roadmap ==
 1. Alpha
-  Implement a CGI framework that supports: Modules, Themes, Browser's cache, Sessions, File Uploads and Friendly URLs.
+  Implement a web development framework that supports: Modules, Themes, Browser's cache, Sessions, File Uploads(RFCs 1867 & 2388) and Friendly URLs.

 2. Beta
-  Implement a minimal CMS, using only Lua scripting.
+  Implement a minimal CMS: content CRUD in a DBMS.

 3. Release Candidate
   - Bugs fixing and performance improvements.
-  - Start 0.2 branch: Port CGI framework to C, Security improvements and Form API.
+  - Start 0.2 branch: Port core to C, Security improvements and Form API.

 4. First Stable Release